Unitarily invariant valuations on convex functions: Dually epi-translation invariant valuations

 Note that the restriction of $\mu\in\VConv_k(\R^n)$ to a $k$-dimensional subspace defines a valuation of maximal degree on this space.
-These functionals all admit integral representations with respect to the \emph{real Monge-Amp\`ere operator} $\MA$, which assigns to any $f\in\Conv(\R^n,\R)$ a non-negative Radon measure $\MA(f)$ on $\R^n$, compare \cite{AleskerValuationsconvexfunctions2019}.
+These valuations all admit integral representations with respect to the \emph{real Monge--Amp\`ere operator} $\MA$, which assigns to any $f\in\Conv(\R^n,\R)$ a non-negative Radon measure $\MA(f)$ on $\R^n$, compare \cite{AleskerValuationsconvexfunctions2019}.
 These measures depend continuously in the weak topology on $f\in\Conv(\R^n,\R)$ and are given by $\det(D^2f(x))dx$ if $f$ is a smooth function, where $D^2f$ denotes the Hessian of $f$.
-If $E\subset \R^n$ is a $k$-dimensional subspace, we denote the real Monge-Amp\`ere operator on $E$ by $\MA_E$. \begin{theorem}[Colesanti-Ludwig-Mussnig \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020} Theorem 5] $\mu\in\VConv_n(\R^n)$ if and only if there exists a (necessarily unique) function $\phi\in C_c(\R^n)$ such that
+If $E\subset \R^n$ is a $k$-dimensional subspace, we denote the real Monge--Amp\`ere operator on $E$ by $\MA_E$. \begin{theorem}[Colesanti--Ludwig--Mussnig \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020} Theorem 5] $\mu\in\VConv_n(\R^n)$ if and only if there exists a (necessarily unique) function $\phi\in C_c(\R^n)$ such that

+\end{theorem} To be more precise, the version of this result given by Colesanti, Ludwig, and Mussnig in \cite{ColesantiEtAlhomogeneousdecompositiontheorem2020} only states that any valuation $\mu\in\VConv_n(\R^n)$ admits such an integral representation, however, the uniqueness is essentially contained in their proof.
+As it is not stated directly and the uniqueness is essential for the arguments in later sections, we provide the missing argument in the next lemma.
+It provides some information on the general structure of the Fourier--Laplace transform of the Goodey--Weil distributions. \begin{lemma} For $\phi\in C_c(\R^n)$ let $\mu_\phi:=\int_{\R^n}\phi d\MA\in\VConv_n(\R^n)$.
+Then